burtscher/IndigoSuite/Generators/scripts_and_readme/README.md

 # IndigoSuite

 ### About the Suite
-The Indigo suite contains scripts to compile and run the CUDA and OpenMP microbenchmarks
+The Indigo suite contains scripts to compile and run the CUDA and OpenMP microbenchmarks.

 ### Minimum Requirements
-We assume an OpenMP-capable compiler with ThreadSanitizer support
+We assume an OpenMP-capable compiler with ThreadSanitizer support.

-We assume a CUDA-enabled GPU that supports compute capability 3.5 or higher
+We assume a CUDA-enabled GPU that supports compute capability 3.5 or higher.

 ### Directory layout
     .